0mkarBhosale07/codedamn-hacktoberfest-2023/README.md

 # Day 25: Creating JWTs

 Max just learned how JWTs work and implemented a rudimentary version of JWT verfication.
 However, there seems to be a very weird bug that Max is unable to solve, can you help him fix the issue.

+# Day 26: File Permissions

+Rahul, just learned about handling and mutating file permissions via Node.js.
+He attempt to sovle a challenge to test his newly acquired knowledge about file permissions.

+The code written by rahul, doesn't pass all the test cases, can you help him figure out why the tests are failing and fix the code for him.